MAVG-Programmers/Jeden-Public/README.md

 can come together and work as peers to produce an awesome game.

 Jeden uses the SFML library with .NET and a physics engine called Farseer.
-The whole game is done in C# and thus only supports windows at the moment.
-Support for running under `mono` has beeen suggested.
+The whole game is done in C# and only supports windows at the moment.
+Although porting to other platforms should be possible.

 Join us on our #MakeAVideoGame IRC channel on irc.coldfront.net with your favorite client, or use this [Mibbit widget](http://widget.mibbit.com/?server=irc.coldfront.net&channel=%23MakeAVideoGame).